chef/chef-workstation/docs-chef-io/content/workstation/ctl_chef.md

 ## chef report nodes

 Use the `chef report nodes` subcommand to generate a nodes-oriented report for your chef environment.
-This report provides details about nodes, applied policies and the cookooks used during the most recent chef-client run.
+This report provides details about nodes, applied policies and the cookbooks used during the most recent chef-client run.

 ### Syntax